-ly not enjoy the same facilities as they was so falternative advantages to applicate ver, promotion of CoPC HE provision will to in time reduce this disparity Moderate The College is no longer able to deliver courses in one or more subjects due to issues with IT infrastructure.
+Moderate The College is no longer able to deliver courses in one or more subjects due to issues with IT infrastructure.
 There are many reasons why a college may not be able to offer IT services, but most of these will be short term.
 Ransomware, however, could result in a loss of service for a longer period of time.
 To combat ransomware, cyberattacks and other issues, CoPC has security in place at many levels, incl.
 Next Gen Firewall, Antiexecutable software, VLANs, Regular patching, Phishing simulations, PEN Tests, Microsoft A5 licences with advanced security options.
 All of these security measures are audited by an external company.
-Students fac e the possibility of IT issues in all educat ional settings, but extensive mitigatio ns are in place to reduce the risk at CoPC.
+Students face the possibility of IT issues in all educational settings, but extensive mitigations are in place to reduce the risk at CoPC.
 Moderate The College is no longer able to recruit or provide teaching for a certain type of student.
 The College is no longer able to deliver a particular mode of study or provide the required teaching resources.
 Different learners have specific, individual needs and, in some cases, this will involve the College in additional planning, resourcing and expenditure; however, the College's ambition remains to extend student numbers from all learner groups.
-SLT regularly reviews the College's HE Strategy and the resources available to this area of provision, making appropriate funding allocations accordingly. is given to su eaching specific groups of students, it is upporting their needs both in resources o meframe of a programme, although any and staffing.
-The impact on students v - High The College decides to discontinue a programme due to concerns over quality.
+SLT reviews the College's HE Strategy on a monthly basis, as well as considering the resources available to this area of provision; appropriate funding allocations are made accordingly.
+In terms of teaching specific groups of students, it is the College's purpose to increase access to these groups and therefore priority is given to supporting their needs both in resources and staffing.
+The impact on such students would be greater, were cuts to be made within the timeframe of a course, although any reduction would seek to ensure existing learners are catered for effectively.
+High The College decides to discontinue a programme due to concerns over quality.
 Whilst more imaginable than a strategic decision for course closure, constant monitoring and review of quality across all programmes should allow for remedial action before the need to discontinue teaching.
 Refer to section 2.2 below.
 In the unlikely event of a University of Portsmouth course needing to close, support would be sought from all HEI partners to address programme continuity.
-Students wo l uld be the first to be impacted by any di minution in quality and all are actively u encouraged to raise issues nerceived through cou and through rse representatives and student voice ac tivities or directly with tutors and man address any such matters with the ut nagement.
-It is the duty of the College, most seriousness and urgency to ensure The College is no longer able to This would be a University of Progression to degree top-up offer access to publicised Portsmouth decision and courses are an advantage of CoPC external progression routes. largely beyond our control; however the regular HE Partnership Group meetings with the University would address this issue proactively.
-L4/5 provision; however, students are advised that course alterations precluding such progression may sometimes occur.
-Students would inevitably be disadvantaged by the decision of partner universities to break contractual agreements and preclude access to ag reed progression routes; however, in all cases alternative options would be av vailable to students to complete their studies, albe studies, albeit in less favourable locations.
-The guarantee of progression to partner courses is always qualified with this proviso.
+Students would be the first to be impacted by any diminution in quality and they are advised to raise any concerns through course representatives or with tutors and management, using the CoPC Comments, Compliments and Complaints Policy & Procedure.